 Asst Athletic Trainer

-Working Title Asst Athletic Trainer
+Working Title Assistant Athletic Trainer

 On top of salary, the University offers a comprehensive benefits package including health insurance, life and disability insurance and retirement.
-In addition, EWU offers generous vacation and sick leave accruals, 10 paid holidays per year and fringe benefits, such as tuition waiver for employees, discounted EWU sports tickets and free transportation through STA buses.
+In addition, EWU offers generous vacation and sick leave accruals, 10 paid holidays per year and fringe benefits, such as tuition waiver for employees, discounted EWU event and sports tickets and free transportation through STA buses.